Issue 1

 13. Optics

-14. Wright Lab Program Manager, Victoria Misenti, standing in front of the Portal sculpture designed by Wright Lab Director, Karsten Heeger and Artist Virginia Lee Montgomery to preserve the legacy of Wright Lab’s Yale “Emperor” tandem nuclear accelerator, which was the most powerful stand-alone tandem accelerator in the world until the end of its operation in 2011 and subsequent removal from the building to make way for Wright Lab’s transformation into a cutting-edge research and instrumentation center.
+14. Wright Lab Program Manager, Victoria Misenti, standing in front of the Portal sculpture designed by Wright Lab Director, Karsten Heeger and artist Virginia Lee Montgomery to preserve the legacy of Wright Lab’s Yale “Emperor” tandem nuclear accelerator, which was the most powerful stand-alone tandem accelerator in the world until the end of its operation in 2011.
+It was subsequently removed from the building to make way for Wright Lab’s transformation into a cutting-edge research and instrumentation center.

 15., 16.
 Undergraduate student Helena Lyng-Olsen and graduate student Chase Shimmin demonstrate the muon hodoscope in Professor Keith Baker’s lab, which is used for calibrating the response of CMOS camera sensors to ionizing radiation for the CRAYFIS experiment.
 CMOS sensors, such as those in smartphones, can be used to detect particles produced by cosmic rays.
 The experiment is building a crowd-sourced network of smartphones to look for extremely rare global-scale cosmic ray events.